Why Choose Mathematics?

-We study the GCSE course over three years from year 9 to year 11.
+We study the GCSE course over two years during year 10 and 11.
 This allows plenty of time not only to learn skills, but also be able to apply them in a variety of problem-solving situations.

 From the start of year 9, pupils are exposed to the rigour of the GCSE course, including assessments using past exam papers.
 This enables our students to develop resilience and good exam technique.